-The aim of this module is for students to critically apply the knowledge and skills in assessment and treatment when collaborating with service users within caseload management.
-Throughout the placement experience, the student will demonstrate the following skills; caseload management, communication, professionalism, team working, organisation and management, reflective practice, treatment handling, exercise prescription, therapeutic and manual therapy techniques.
+The aim of this module is to enable students to apply their knowledge and skills in assessment and treatment when working collaboratively with service users.
+Throughout the placement experience, the student will develop and be able to demonstrate the following skills; communication, professionalism, team working, organisation and management, reflective practice, treatment handling, exercise prescription, therapeutic and manual therapy techniques.